confluentinc/confluent-kubernetes-examples/security/configure-with-vault/README.md

 Note: There are two differences from the above scenario, when using "Directory in path container":

 - You'll need to use Kubernetes secrets for the KafkaRestClass authentication.
 Confluent for Kubernetes 2.0.x does not support using directory path in container for this specific credential.
+Instructions foe how to do this are immediately below.
-- You'll need to specify the RBAC rolebindings for the CP components.
+- You'll need to apply the RBAC rolebindings for the CP components.
 These will not be created automatically.
+You'll do this by applying the CustomResources defined in `$TUTORIAL_HOME/rbac/internal-rolebinding.yaml`, in a later step in this scenario workflow.

 Create a KafkaRestClass object with a user that has cluster access to create rolebindings for Confluent Platform RBAC.
 In this scenario, that is user `kafka`: